|Type of record:||Monument|

 Urn III: Earthen urn found, together with two others, by laboureres in a field at Stalham.
 All were broken during digging.
 Small bowl with constricted foot.

+See copies of drawings (S1) in file.
 These drawings are also referenced in (S2).

 According to (S3) a Roman jar found with two others in 'The Roman Field' in 1830 contained fragments of bones.